3 New Zealand Native Plants And How To Use Them

 Used topically:

-• For wounds, cuts, burns when used as a poultice
+• For wounds, cuts, and burns when used as a poultice

 • Toothache